 – A student who returns to school on or after July 1, 2013, and paid off their Direct loans in full before the start date of their new program.

 For additional detailed information please visit the website at: https://studentloans.gov/myDirectLoan/directSubsidizedLoanTimeLimitation.action

 Federal Direct Unsubsidized Loans

-Federal Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
+Federal Direct Unsubsidized Loans are not based on financial need and are available to students who do not qualify for a Direct Subsidized Loan or qualify for only a partial Direct Subsidized Loan.
+Under this program the borrower is responsible for the interest which accrues while the student is in school.
 The borrower may choose to pay the interest charged on the loan or allow the interest to be capitalized (added to the loan principal) when the loan enters repayment.

 Federal Direct Parent PLUS Loans